Loel Guinness: Personal life

-Guinness's first marriage was to the Honourable Joan Barbara Yarde-Buller (1908–1997), a daughter of the 3rd Lord Churston.
-Before their divorce, Loel and Joan had a son, Patrick Benjamin Guinness (1931–1965), who married his stepsister from his father's third marriage, Dolores Maria Agatha Wilhelmine Luise, Freiin von Fürstenberg-Hedringen (1936–2012), on 22 October 1955 in Paris.
-He was killed weeks before their 10th wedding anniversary in an automobile accident near Rarogne, Switzerland.
+Guinness's first marriage was to The Hon.
+Joan Barbara Yarde-Buller (1908–1997), eldest daughter of the 3rd Baron Churston.
+Before their divorce, they had a son, Patrick Benjamin Guinness, who was killed in an automobile accident near Rarogne, Switzerland.

-At his son's christening on 15 July 1931 at St Margaret's, Westminster, his godparents were Princess Ingrid of Sweden (1910–2000), Richard Francis Roger Yarde-Buller, 4th Baron Churston (1910–1991), Sir Philip Sassoon, 3rd Baronet (1888–1939), Walter Rosen (1875–1951), Judith Blunt-Lytton, 16th Baroness Wentworth (1873–1957), and Mrs. Richard Guinness (née Beatrice Mackay, formerly Mrs. Nico Jungman).

 Joan left him for Prince Aly Khan, the eldest son of the Aga Khan III, the 43rd Shia Imam, and Guinness successfully sued Joan and Khan on grounds of adultery.
-Joan and Khan did not defend the charges and the judge, Justice Bucknill, granted Guinness a decree nisi and full custody of their son and ordered Khan to pay court costs.
+Joan and Khan did not defend the charges and the judge, Mr Justice Bucknill, granted Guinness a decree nisi and full custody of their son and ordered Khan to pay court costs.
 Joan married Khan on 18 May 1936, a few days after the divorce became absolute.
-His son Patrick is a half-brother to the present Aga Khan IV.
-Joan and Khan also divorced and the Prince later married American actress Rita Hayworth, and Joan married the 2nd Viscount Camrose and was styled as Joan Berry, Viscountess Camrose.

-In 1936, he married his second wife, Lady Isabel Violet Kathleen Manners (1918–2008), the second daughter of John Manners, 9th Duke of Rutland and Kathleen Tennant.
-His wife was prominent in society at Palm Beach.
-Together, they were the parents of a son and a daughter:
+In 1936, he married his second wife, Lady Isabel Violet Kathleen Manners (1918–2008), daughter of the 9th Duke of Rutland.
+The Guinnesses were prominent in society at Palm Beach.
+Together, they were the parents of a son and a daughter, Serena Belinda Rosemary ("Lindy") Guinness, who became the Marchioness of Dufferin upon her marriage to the 5th Marquess of Dufferin.